kavenegar/kavenegar-node/README.md

 ## Usage

-Well, There is two  example to Send SMS by node below.
+Well, There is examples to Send SMS by node below.

 Simple Send:
 ```node